Cusped spaces and quasi-isometries of relatively hyperbolic groups: Cusp extensions

 One may wonder if constant horospherical distortion is necessary, as well as sufficient, to be quasi-isometric to a cusped space.
 In fact, being quasi-isometric to a combinatorial horoball is strong enough to ensure a given bounded parabolic horoball has constant horospherical distortion.

-\begin{prop} Let $Y_1$ and $Y_2$ be horoballs each with a bounded parabolic action by the finitely generated group $P$, and suppose there exists a roughly equivariant quasi-isometry $\hat\phi\colon Y_1 \to Y_2$.
+\begin{prop} Let $Y_1$ and $Y_2$ be horoballs each with a bounded parabolic action by the second countable, compactly generated, locally compact group $P$, and suppose there exists a roughly equivariant quasi-isometry $\hat\phi\colon Y_1 \to Y_2$.
 If $Y_1$ has constant horospherical distortion, then so does $Y_2$. \end{prop}

 \begin{proof} Recall that any combinatorial horoball for $P$ admits a bounded parabolic action and has constant horospherical distortion.
-Therefore by Corollary~\ref{cor:HoroballExtensionQI}, we may assume without loss of generality that $Y_1$ itself is a combinatorial horoball and thus it satisfies Definition~\ref{def:Dilation} with dilation function equal to the identity on $[0,\infty)$.
+Therefore by Corollary~\ref{cor:HoroballExtensionQI}, we may assume without loss of generality that $Y_1$ itself is a combinatorial horoball and thus it satisfies Definition~\ref{def:Dilation} with dilation function equal to the identity.
 This assumption---while not essential---simplifies the calculations throughout the rest of the proof.
 According to Proposition~\ref{prop:DistortionDilation}, to establish constant horospherical distortion for $Y_2$, it suffices to show that $Y_2$ has constant horospherical dilation.

 Suppose $\hat\phi$ is a $K$--roughly equivariant $(\lambda,\epsilon)$--quasi-isometry (as in Definition~\ref{def:roughequivariance}), and let $c_1$ be a geodesic ray in $Y_1$.
 Since $\hat\phi \of c_1$ is a quasigeodesic, it lies within a finite Hausdorff distance of a geodesic ray $c_2$ emanating from the same initial point.
 In particular, there exists a quasi-isometry $f \colon [0,\infty)\to [0,\infty)$ and a global constant $H$ such that